 This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.

-The past few days we have been talking about different fun activities that are linked to happiness.
+During the past few days, we have been talking about different fun activities that are linked to happiness.
 Today we are going to shift a bit and talk about the power of meditation and why you should make it your new happiness habit.

 So what exactly does the research say about meditation?
 If you are curious, check out this article all about the science behind meditation and happiness.